• Skip to primary navigation

 Jump to Recipe Pin Recipe

-There are many methods of deseeding a pomegranate fruit out there.
-For example, one method is to slice the fruit in half, place it into your palm, and over a bowl.
-Then, with a kitchen tool (like a spatula), you smack the back of it over and over again.
-Eventually, the seeds fall out of the fruit and into the bowl.
+There are many methods for deseeding a pomegranate.
+For example, one method is to slice the fruit in half, place it in your palm, and then put it over a bowl.
+Then, with a kitchen tool (like a spatula), you repeatedly smack the back of it.
+Eventually, the seeds fall from the fruit into the bowl.

 This method is practical, but it’s not my favorite method, and here’s why.